GeoBigData/gbdx-training/gbdx_notebooks_module/README.md

 ## intro
-GBDX Notebooks is hosted Python environment that provides immediate access to analysis-ready imagery in a familiar Jupyter Notebook environment.
+GBDX Notebooks is a hosted Python environment that provides immediate access to analysis-ready imagery in a familiar Jupyter Notebook environment.
 This environment is preconfigured with data science and geoprocessing tools that make it easy to develop new analysis methods and run them at scale on GBDX.

 ## what you will learn
 The notebook tutorials listed below are designed to guide you through the basics of coding against imagery in the notebook to deploying an algorithm and running it at scale on GBDX.